-Here are some tips that might help us on our journey of recovery.
-They may or may not apply to everyone.
+Here are some tips that might help when tapering from psychotropic medications.
+These may or may not apply to everyone.

 - On your worst days in withdrawal, remind yourself you’re not crazy, that it’s withdrawal and it will pass.